lucasjellema/codecafe-dapr-2022/README.md

 ## Go applications and Dapr

-Directory *dapr-go* contains a simple straightforward Go application.
+Directory *dapr-go-state* contains a simple straightforward Go application.
 This application uses the Dapr Go SDK - to save state and retrieve state.
 Nothing very useful - but a working example of Go and the Dapr SDK.

 Note: Go has great gRPC support and it is recommended to have the Go application interact with its Dapr sidecar over gRPC.